-•Pegasus Bridge Memorial Museum •Beny-sur-Mer Canadian War Cemetery•First views of the Mulberry Harbour•Longues-sur-Mer Battery•American Cemetery, Omaha Beach•Pointe du Hoc•Bayeux War Cemetery and Memorial•The story of Jack Banks•German cemetery at La Cambe•D-Day museum at Arromanches
+•Luxury Chateau Accommodation•Pegasus Bridge Memorial Museum •Beny-sur-Mer Canadian War Cemetery•First views of the Mulberry Harbour•Longues-sur-Mer Battery•American Cemetery, Omaha Beach•Pointe du Hoc•Bayeux War Cemetery and Memorial•The story of Jack Banks•German cemetery at La Cambe•Museum of the Battle of Normandy

 You’ll receive CB commentary as we drive along a mixture of tracks and roads,

 giving you an insight from a different perspective of this famous battle, traveling in a

 just a short drive from the edge of Gold Beach, you will experience the same sand